Magnificat: Liturgical use

-The text forms a part of the daily office in the Roman Catholic Vespers service, the Lutheran Vespers service, and the Anglican services of Evening Prayer, according to both the Book of Common Prayer and Common Worship.
+The text forms a part of the daily office in the Catholic Vespers service, the Lutheran Vespers service, and the Anglican services of Evening Prayer, according to both the Book of Common Prayer and Common Worship.
 In the Book of Common Prayer Evening Prayer service, it is usually paired with the Nunc dimittis.
 The Book of Common Prayer allows for an alternative to the Magnificat—the Cantate Domino, Psalm 98—and some Anglican rubrics allow for a wider selection of canticles, but the Magnificat and Nunc dimittis remain the most popular.
 In Anglican, Lutheran, and Catholic services, the Magnificat is generally followed by the Gloria Patri.
 It is also commonly used among Lutherans at the Feast of the Visitation (July 2).

-In Eastern Orthodox liturgical practice, the Magnificat is always sung during the Matins service before the Irmos of the ninth ode of the canon.
+In Eastern Orthodox liturgical practice, the Magnificat is always sung during the Matins service before the Irmos of the ninth ode of the canon (except on greater feasts of the Lord or the Theotokos, where the magnificat is excluded completely).
 After each biblical verse, i.e. as a sticheron, the following megalynarion or troparion is sung:

 More honourable than the Cherubim, and more glorious beyond compare than the Seraphim, without corruption thou gavest birth to God the Word: true Theotokos, we magnify thee.

 As a canticle, the Magnificat has frequently been set to music.
 Most compositions were originally intended for liturgical use, especially for Vesper services and celebrations of the Visitation, but some are also performed in concert.

+Indulgence

+In the Catholic Church, the Enchiridion Indulgentiarum of 2004 provides for partial indulgence.